chrisco23/21deltaengineers.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * **Knowledge Panel SEO** - improve website SEO apperance by adding social media profile links for Facebook, Twitter, Wikpedia, Instagram, LinkedIn, Yelp, YouTube, and more.
 * **SEO Webmaster Tool Content** - Connect your WordPress site with various webmaster tools to improve SEO rankings.
 * **Semrush SEO integration** - See additional SEO keywords and relevant SEO keyphrases with our Semrush SEO integration.
+* **OpenAI Integration** - Use the power of ChatGPT to write compelling SEO titles and meta descriptions to improve your SEO rankings.

 ### ✨ WordPress SEO Plugin Importer ###